3 Steps for Warehouse Change Management:

-Take the items and processes you’ve identified for this change management process and break everything down into as many direct steps as possible.
+Break down the warehouse change management process into as many direct steps as possible.
 Create workflows for everything that your change management will touch.

-Now, put those new processes in order of importance and need so that your team can implement it as needed.
-This might mean changing one process per week to help staff get used to the new processes, or it could be making a few changes all at once.
+Now, put those new processes in order of importance and need so that your team can put them in place as needed.
+This might mean changing one process per week to help staff get used to the new processes.
+Or it could be making a few changes all at once.

 The clearer you can make each step and process change, the easier it will be for your team to adopt and follow.
 Implementation must be understandable.

 As the leader of the project, you don’t get to sit back at this point.
-You need to keep on top of what’s happening, use metrics and reporting to see if you’re achieving warehouse improvement goals and ask for feedback on the efforts.
-Engage every stakeholder so you can determine if the implementation has succeeded and what work you need to do to maintain momentum and positive trends.
+Use metrics and reporting to see if you’re achieving warehouse improvement goals.
+And remember to ask for feedback on the efforts.
+Engage every stakeholder so you can determine if the implementation has succeeded.
+Also try to identify what work you need to do to maintain momentum and positive trends.